AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 | 9 | 0.69 | 0.70 | 0.76 |
 |10 | 0.91 | 0.74 | 1.10 |
 **Table 2**: This table shows the sand dimensions measured by each subteam member.

+The average measured diameter of the sand grains was 0.91mm, with a standard deviation of 0.21mm.
+This was calculated using the StandardDeviation.py code given in the Manual.

 #### Determining the Reactor's Cross Sectional Area